LLaVA-MORE: A Comparative Study of LLMs and Visual Backbones for Enhanced Visual Instruction Tuning: Experimental Evaluation

 \end{itemize}

 \tit{MLLM Benchmarks} These evaluate broader multimodal language understanding and reasoning capabilities.
-Specifically, we consider the following benchmarks: \begin{itemize} \item \textbf{POPE}~\cite{li2023evaluating} benchmarks object hallucinations in MLLM generations, including several subsets, namely random, popular, and adversarial, which are generated using various sampling methodologies.
-It consists of 8,910 binary classification queries, enabling thorough analysis of the object hallucination phenomena in MLLMs. \item \textbf{MME}~\cite{fu2023mme} is designed to measure proficiency in various communication modalities through 14 diverse tasks.
+Specifically, we consider the following benchmarks: \begin{itemize}[leftmargin=*] \item \textbf{POPE}~\cite{li2023evaluating} is a benchmark for evaluating object hallucinations in MLLM generations.
+It includes several subsets, namely random, popular, and adversarial, which are generated using various sampling methodologies.
+The dataset consists of 8,910 binary classification queries, enabling thorough analysis of the object hallucination phenomena in MLLMs. \item \textbf{MME}~\cite{fu2023mme} is designed to measure proficiency in various communication modalities through 14 diverse tasks.
 These tasks assess comprehension and manipulation in areas such as quantification, spatial reasoning, and color identification.
-Overall, it contains 2,374 samples. \item \textbf{MMBench (MMB)}~\cite{liu2023mmbench} includes approximately 3,000 multiple-choice questions, distributed across 20 distinct domains.
+Overall, it contains 2,374 samples. \item \textbf{MMBench (MMB)}~\cite{liu2023mmbench} includes approximately 3,000 multiple-choice questions, distributed across a collection of 20 distinct domains and understanding capability.
 Questions are designed to assess the effectiveness of MLLMs across various task paradigms.
 These capabilities are systematically structured into a hierarchical taxonomy, encompassing broad categories like perception and reasoning, as well as finer-grained skills such as object localization and attribute inference. \item \textbf{SEED-Bench (SEED)}~\cite{li2023seed} evaluates MLLMs across 12 dimensions, including scene understanding, OCR, and action recognition.
-The dataset comprises 19k multiple-choice questions curated by human annotators. \item \textbf{MMMU}~\cite{yue2023mmmu} is a challenging benchmark focusing on domain-specific knowledge of multimodal models.
+The dataset comprises 19k multiple-choice questions curated by human annotators. \item \textbf{MMMU}~\cite{yue2023mmmu} is a challenging benchmark for multimodal models, focusing on massive multi-discipline tasks demanding college-level subject knowledge.
 It consists of 900 validation samples drawn from university textbooks or online courses spanning six main disciplines.
 Questions may include multiple images interleaved with text.
-Evaluation includes exact and word matching for multiple-choice and open-ended questions, respectively, and models are tested in zero or few-shot settings. \end{itemize}
+Evaluation includes exact and word matching for multiple-choice and open-ended questions, and models are tested in zero or few-shot settings. \end{itemize}